mrdrogdrog/hedgedoc_logo/README.md

 All logos are made from scratch with :heart: and inkscape.

-Hope you like it :slight_smile:
+Hope you like it! :)